sc-forks/solidity-coverage/docs/advanced.md

 ## Parallelization in CI

 Coverage does not work with the Hardhat's mocha parallel mode.
-However, it *is* possible to parallelize coverage runs in CI environments that support complex workflows.
+However, it *is* possible to parallelize coverage in CI environments that support complex workflows.
 The core idea is to

 + partition the set of test files passed to the coverage task
 + split coverage into several concurrent jobs, passing test file targets as arguments using the `--testfiles` command line flag